Marcelovqvd/Marcelovqvd/README.md

 ## Welcome to my Github!! 👋

-:computer: I am currently a Javascript developer.
+I am currently a Javascript developer.

 My main focus is working as a front-end developer with ReactJS.